bartosz25/structured-streaming-for-batch-workshop/part02/README.md

 ```
 </details>

-4. Run the data generator: (`DataGenerator` in Scala, `data_generator.py` in Python).
+5. Run the data generator: (`DataGenerator` in Scala, `data_generator.py` in Python).

-5. Run the SQL job.
+6. Run the SQL job.

-6. Stop the SQL job and run the Scala implementation.
+7. Stop the SQL job and start the Scala implementation.

 # Exercise 2: Spark UI